dstrivedi/task-list/README.md

   </h1>

   <p><font size="3">
-      This is a TODO App built using <strong><em>React.JS, Typescript & Material UI</em></strong>.
+      This is a TODO App built using <strong><em>React.JS, Typescript, HTML, CSS & Material UI</em></strong>.
 The app allows you to create, manage, and track your daily tasks in a simple and intuitive interface.</p>

 # Features